zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### openField `String`

-The data field containing the open value.
+The data field containing the open value.** Available for candlestick and ohlc series **

 #### Example
     <kendo:chart-seriesItem openField="openField">